romain-gilliotte/chip8/README.md

 # Goals

+We're in 2020, no one needs a chip8 emulator, and besides, dozens are already available on the internet for all kinds of platforms.

-This project's goal is to learn modern C/C++ and associated tooling (build, delivery, dependency management, testing, ...).
+This project's goal is to learn modern C/C++ tooling (build, delivery, dependency management, testing, ...).

 As a warning, my last time using C for anything was C99 in school a decade ago.
 The stack we used back then was Emacs, hand-crafted Makefiles, GCC and GDB, all in command line on FreeBSD computers.
 There was no dependency management, no unit testing and so on...